Sisters Oregon Guide

 Most guides know a lot about the flora, fauna and geology of the river environment and they can answer your questions as you float along preparing for the next bout of white water.

-The Metolius River near Sisters is tempting to rafters, but it is best left to highly experienced boatmen.
+The Metolius River near Sisters is beautiful – but navigating it is extremely challenging and is best left to highly

 Class I: Gentle, moving water.
 Very small waves requiring little or no maneuvering.
 A nice float down the river.

-Class II: Regular waves, easy to see, reaching three to four feet in height.
+Class II: Regular waaves, easy to see, reaching three to four feet in height.
 May require simple maneuvering to avoid rocks and other obstacles.

 Class III: Large, continuous series or sets of waves, some in excess of six feet.
 You can run holes or hydraulics or maneuver around them.
 There may be some small drops, ledges or waterfalls.
 Plenty of thrills for most folks.